Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/01-tidiness.md

 [![Messy spreadsheet](../fig/01_tidiness_datasheet_example_messy.png)](https://docs.google.com/spreadsheets/d/1ZposEZ2nWzQl_GPix3FhHqM0CV7asjve52O7urmWBqk/edit?usp=sharing)

 > ## Discussion
 > This is some potential spreadsheet data generated about a sequencing experiment.
-Using the padlet, for about 2 minutes, suggest some of the problems with the spreadsheet data shown above.
+In breakout rooms, for about 2 minutes, suggest some of the problems with the spreadsheet data shown above.
 You can look at the image, or view the spreadsheet on Google Sheets via this [link](https://docs.google.com/spreadsheets/d/1ZposEZ2nWzQl_GPix3FhHqM0CV7asjve52O7urmWBqk/edit?usp=sharing).
 >
+> Nominate someone from your group to summarise your ideas on the Padlet.
 >
+>
 > > ## Solution
 > > A full set of types of issues with spreadsheet data is at the [Data Carpentry Ecology spreadsheet lesson](http://www.datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes/).
 Not all are present in this example.
-Discuss with the group what they found.
-Some problems include not all data sets having the same columns, datasets split into their own tables, color to encode information, different column names, spaces in some columns names.
+Some problems include not all data sets having the same columns, datasets split into their own tables, use of colour to encode information, different column names, spaces in some columns names.
 Here is a "clean" version of the same spreadsheet:
 > >
 > >[Cleaned spreadsheet](https://docs.google.com/spreadsheets/d/1Cv-f_nWX7A7U96l9__R4xfjq3GiQ2aIIKH5RU2yiHFw/edit?usp=sharing)
 > {: .solution}